Loreto College, Marryatville

 Loreto College Marryatville is an independent Roman Catholic primary and secondary day and boarding school for girls in Marryatville, an inner-eastern suburb of Adelaide, located approximately 4 km from the Adelaide city centre, in South Australia, Australia.

 Established in 1905, the school is one of many around the world directed by the Institute of the Blessed Virgin Mary (IBVM).
 It caters to approximately 1,000 students from Reception to Year 12, including 70 boarding students.

 History

+Early history and moves

 The first Loreto Convent in Adelaide was founded on Sydenham Road, Norwood in 1905.
 The school opened with only five students and operated in a small house.
 Two years later, the school moved to a larger house on Eastry Street and The Parade, Norwood.